The Fourth Book of Jorkens

 The Fourth Book of Jorkens is a collection of fantasy short stories, narrated by Mr. Joseph Jorkens, by writer Lord Dunsany.
 It was first published by Jarrolds in 1947.
 It was the fourth collection of Dunsany's Jorkens tales to be published.
-It has also been issued in combination with the third book, Jorkens Has a Large Whiskey, in the omnibus edition The Collected Jorkens, Volume Two, published by Night Shade Books in 2004.
+It has also been issued in combination with the third book, Jorkens Has a Large Whiskey, and two uncollected short stories, in the omnibus edition The Collected Jorkens, Volume Two, published by Night Shade Books in 2004.

 Contents

 The Fourth Book of Jorkens contains the following tales: